 Berlin ranks among the top 3 cities for professionals

-Recent studies show that Berlin has developed into one of the most attractive destinations for professionals from all over the world.
-Young people are especially attracted to the city.
+Recent studies show that young people are especially attracted to the city.

 In its report Decoding Global Talent 2018, the Boston Consulting Group found a decline in the desire to work abroad.
 Of the 50 most populous countries in the survey, only 7 show a significantly greater interest in mobility now versus 2014.
 Reasons for this somewhat surprising fact include tightening immigration policies, but also improvements in the economic situation in many Asian and Eastern European countries.
 The number of respondents showing willingness to emigrate to another country dropped from 64% in 2014 to 57% today.
 Given the fact that demographic changes in many Western countries are increasing the demand for skilled labor, the competition for talent is fierce.